moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 -   **Age**: Age of the forest (years).
 -   **m**: Parameter used in modelling tree growth (dimensionless).

-This module provides the estimation of above-ground biomass on the basis of the age of forests.
+This module estimates above-ground biomass based on the age of forests.
 Below-ground biomass is calculated as a ratio of above-ground biomass.
 This equation is also used within the Forest Growth module.
-There is a separate repository for the [Chapman Richards module](https://github.com/moja-global/FLINT.Module.Chapman_Richards).
+A separate repository for the [Chapman Richards module](https://github.com/moja-global/FLINT.Module.Chapman_Richards) is available.
 It works on a monthly time step interval.

 #### Input